Rutuja123-dos/Simple-Calculator/README.md

 # Simple-Calculator
 A simple GUI calculator built with Python and Tkinter for my portfolio.
-It Includes error handling and a responsive grid layout
+It Includes error handling and a responsive grid layout.